Calanais in the Community

 The Calanais Visitor Centre aims to act as a fundraising hub for local good causes, with a portion of each donation we make coming directly from the income received by the Trust.
-Whether you stop for a cup of coffee and a delicious slice of cake at our Café, buy a souvenir at the Gift Shop or visit our Story of the Stones exhibition, your contribution makes a big difference to our work.
 We aim to regularly rotate the fundraising focus for our local charities and good causes, and work with a range of organisations within the community to ensure that diverse causes are represented over time.
 If you would like to nominate a charity or good cause for us to work in partnership with, please do contact us here.

 A Community Moving Forwards

 As we move forwards with our ambitious plans to reinvigorate the offer at the Visitor Centre, we are also redeveloping and broadening our outreach work in line with the needs of the local community.

 Proposed Initiatives Developed with and for the Local Community Include: